define-private-public/HTML5-Canvas-Nim/README.md

  - [ ] some examples/tests
  - [x] GitHub mirror
  - [ ] License mention in README
+ - [ ] Check into using enumerations instead of making the programmer pass in strings
+   - e.g. the `lineCap` field

 To Bind & Test.
 Key: `b`=bound, `x`=bound & tested